deskpro/deskproapps/guides/common_application.md

 Common application use cases
 ============================
-In this section, you will see code examples for the most common operations:
+In this section, you will see code examples for the most common operations.

 <!-- toc -->